AkramsBookshelf/GCT-Unity/UnityEssentials/Materials.md

 > If a metallic map looks “wrong,” the first thing to check is whether sRGB is incorrectly enabled.
 >
 #
--   **Alpha is Transparency** property, determines how Unity uses the alpha channel of a texture.
+-   **Alpha is the Transparency** property, which determines how Unity uses the alpha channel of a texture.
     -   Many textures include an **alpha channel**, which stores transparency information for the image.
     -   The most common option is **Input Texture Alpha**, which tells Unity to use the alpha channel embedded in the texture itself.
     -   A texture having alpha does not automatically make the material transparent.